ryan-dd/ComposableGA/README.md

 # Dependencies

-Depends on header-only __boost::pfr__ to facilitate accessing each member variable of a aggregate by numbered index (hopefully this will be in the standard library eventually, see [P2141](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2141r0.html))
+Depends on header-only __boost::pfr__ (aka magic\_get) to facilitate accessing each member variable of a aggregate by numbered index (hopefully this will be in the standard library eventually, see [P2141](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2141r0.html))

 # Genetic Algorithm Tutorial